openshift/managed-upgrade-operator/docs/faq.md

 **How does MUO handle [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) that block node draining?**

 There is a configurable duration that sets how long MUO should respect a PodDisruptionBudget.
 Upon reaching this duration MUO will forcefully delete the detected pod.
-The current default configuration can be seen [here](https://github.com/openshift/managed-upgrade-operator/blob/master/deploy/crds/upgrade.managed.openshift.io_v1alpha1_upgradeconfig_cr.yaml#L8).
+The current default configuration (in minutes) can be seen [here](https://github.com/openshift/managed-upgrade-operator/blob/master/deploy/crds/upgrade.managed.openshift.io_v1alpha1_upgradeconfig_cr.yaml#L8).

 **What happens to a node that is failing to drain NOT due a PodDisruptionBudget?**